 Hair Loss (Alopecia)

-It is normal to lose up to 100 hairs every day, and these hairs usually grow back relatively quickly.
-However, in some cases, they do not, leading to hair loss or alopecia.
+It is normal to lose up to 100 hairs every day, but these hairs usually grow back relatively quickly.
+However, in some cases, they do not, leading to alopecia (hair loss).

 There are many different types of alopecia.
-Some of the most common include:
+Some of the most common forms include: